zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Zowe IntelliJ Plug-in

-Through the IntelliJ IDE, this plug-in provides abilities to work with z/OS data sets, USS files, and exploring and managing JES jobs.
+Through the IntelliJ IDEs, this plug-in provides abilities to work with z/OS data sets, USS files, and exploring and managing JES jobs.

 #### Zowe Launcher

 A server-side program necessary for high availability/fault tolerance (HA/FT).
 It starts the Zowe server components and monitors their processes so that if a component fails to start or crashes, the launcher restarts it.
 The restarting of a component has limits to prevent loops in case of a component that has uncorrectable problems.

 ## Community

-#### Core components

-The definition of a core component is governed by the Technical Steering Committee (TSC), but typically, it is a packaged, foundational piece that is part of base Zowe.

-From the perspective of a conformant support provider, providing support for Zowe refers to providing support for each core component of Zowe (although a provider may place their own limitations on what they support).

-A core component is usually actively maintained by one or more squads.
-A component has a [component manifest file](https://docs.zowe.org/stable/appendix/server-component-manifest/) that helps identify it with the rest of Zowe.

-#### Extension

-Generally used to describe additional, non-default Zowe plug-ins or components.
-See [plug-in](zowe-glossary.md#plug-in) for additional context.

 #### Open Mainframe Project (OMP)

 An organization which hosts and promotes development of open source software for the benefit of the IBM z mainframe community, including but not limited to z/OS.
 Zowe(.org) is one of several programs in this project.
 See the [Open Mainframe Project website](https://www.openmainframeproject.org/) for more information.

+#### Technical Steering Committee (TSC)

+The governing body that is responsible for the overall planning, development, and technical feedback assessment of Zowe.
+The TSC meets weekly to go over squad updates and discuss issues regarding the zowe initiative.
+To get notified of upcoming meetings and agendas, join the [TSC Slack channel](https://openmainframeproject.slack.com/archives/C01H6CY0ZD1).
+The TSC operates by [charter](https://github.com/zowe/community/blob/master/Technical-Steering-Committee/charter.md) and [tsc governance](https://github.com/zowe/community/blob/master/Technical-Steering-Committee/tsc-governance.md)

+#### Core projects

+Core is defined as Zowe projects that are required and are foundational in order to realize the full value of Zowe for everyone including all the other extensions that may depend on them.
+Configuration and usage is recommended.

+Zowe is fully responsible for all Core projects.
+A non-Zowe project cannot be clasified as a Core project.
+Each active squad is responsible for the core project with co-responsibility of the TSC.

+The [list of current core projects alongside with extension and their lifecycle stage](https://github.com/zowe/community/blob/master/PROJECTS.md) is owned by TSC.

+#### Extension projects

+Zowe extension is a project within Zowe that is owned by one of the squads and that isn't part of the Core.
+As such it doesn't have to follow the version boundaries that the Zowe Core shares.

+The [list of current core projects alongside with extension and their lifecycle stage](https://github.com/zowe/community/blob/master/PROJECTS.md) is owned by TSC.

 #### Plug-in